benschw/benschw.github.io/_drafts/puppet-with-openstack-heat.markdown

 ### Getting ready to launch...

-The last steps before we can provision our java7 stack, are...
+The last steps before we can provision our stack are...

-Add in an ssh key:
+Add in an ssh key (only if you need to shell into the box):

 	nova keypair-add --pub_key ~/.ssh/id_rsa.pub bens

 Identify the public and private net_id values.
-You can get this with `neutron` ("net04\_ext" is the public one)
+You can get this with `neutron`:

 	$ neutron net-list
 	+--------------------------------------+-----------+----------------------------------------------------+